hrahman3/microservice-two-shot/README.md

 Team:

 * Person 1 - Which microservice?
-* Person 2 - Which microservice?
+* Francis Belza - Shoes microservice

 ## Design

 ## Shoes microservice

-Explain your models and integration with the wardrobe microservice, here.
+Create a Shoe model with these fields: manufacturer, model name, color, photo_url, and bin.
+I will then build a poller so the shoes microservice can communicate with the wardobe API.

 ## Hats microservice